 The big screen test – should you repair, replace or ignore?

-Should you ignore it, get it repaired or replace the whole screen?
+It’s one of modern driving’s great dilemmas: should you ignore that windscreen chip, get it repaired or replace the whole screen?

-These little cracks and chips in a windscreen happen to every business vehicle.
-They can be caused by stones, trees, awkward loads inside the vehicle or even clumsily changing your wiper blades!
+Little cracks and chips in a windscreen happen to every business vehicle.
+They can be caused by stones, trees, awkward loads inside the vehicle… or even clumsily changing your wiper blades.

 As well as reducing visibility and becoming an irritating distraction, chips and cracks can reduce the windscreen’s overall strength.
 It’s not just a window – modern windscreens form an important part of the structural strength of the vehicle.
 And a damaged windscreen can result in an MOT failure.